 Ear surgery or otoplasty is an elective cosmetic procedure that either reshapes, remodels or reconstructs the ‘pinna/auricle’ or cartilaginous portion of the outer ear.
 This procedure can mend the proportion, size and position of the ear making it seem smaller and more symmetrical.
+Protruding and Prominent Ears are the indications for surgical treatment.

 Otoplasty has three types of procedures: